ChristianAhrens/SpaConBridge/README.md

 __Note:__ Suspicion: Underlying UI framework issue is the cause for this
 * MIDI device listing is not updated during runtime
 __Note:__ In consequence, devices being plugged in / coming online while app is running cannot be used unless app is restarted
+* Removal of multiselection of Sound Objects in table is not possible
+__Note:__ Needs to be implemented...

 <a name="toc" />